teggr/robintegg/_posts/2023-07-01-using-github-actions-to-publish-java-17-statically-generated-site-to-netlify.md

 ---
 layout: post
-title: Publishing Java 17 statically generated site to Netlify from Github
+title: Using Github Actions to publish Java 17 statically generated site to Netlify
 date: "2023-07-01"
 image: /assets/images/carl-heyerdahl-KE0nC8-58MQ-unsplash.jpg
 tags:
   - netlify
   - java
   - maven
   - j2html
 ---
 As part of an interest piece around using [j2html](https://j2html.com/) as part of a pure Java approach to web development, I decided to rebuild this site using [j2html](https://j2html.com/).
 The site was previously generated using the popular ruby static site generator - [jekyll](https://jekyllrb.com/).